devlinjunker/JS-Fun/NOTES/cicd.md

  - [ ] Datadog - Resource monitoring (AWS, others)
  - [ ] Slack integrations
  - [ ] Rollbar - for watching exceptions and alerts
+ - [ ] Sentry - Catch Exceptions and correspond to commits